-Seoul, Korea – February 27th, 2019 -- Chips&Media, a leading video technology provider, reported signing a contract to provide CARPO (Image Signal Processing) and KERBEROS (Lens Distortion Correction) to a leading developer for advanced automotive application SoCs, marking important milestone as the inception of Chips&Media's Image Processing IPs for automotive segment.
+Seoul, Korea – February 27th, 2019 -- Chips&Media, a leading video technology provider, reported signing a contract to provide CARPO (Image Signal Processing) and KERBEROS (Lens Distortion Correction) to a leading developer for advanced automotive application SoCs, marking an important milestone as the inception of Chips&Media's Image Processing IPs for the automotive segment.

 About Chips&Media, Inc.

-Codecs: HEVC, H.264, VP9, AV1, AVS2 and other legacy codecs with resolution up to UHD (4K/8K) at 120 FPS
+Codecs: HEVC, H.264, VP9, AV1, AVS2, and other legacy codecs with resolution up to UHD (4K/8K) at 120 FPS

 ISP/Computational Photography: Comprehensive and configurable ISP pipeline, Multi-exposure HDR, 3DNR, Lens Distortion Correction, Multi-instances support

-Computer Vision: Deep learning based object detection IP
+Computer Vision: Deep learning-based object detection IP

 To find further information, please visit the company's web site at http://www.chipsnmedia.com